 BS in Sociology

-The Bachelor of Science (BS) in Sociology program develops strong analytic skills and a broad knowledge of human relations and social systems.
+The Bachelor of Science (BS) in Sociology program, part of the Department of Applied Social Sciences, develops strong analytic skills and a broad knowledge of human relations and social systems.
 The discipline provides useful tools for a variety of careers in law, business, social work, criminal justice, and policy impact analysis, among others.
 For example, pre-law students may wish to take courses in the sociology of law, criminology and criminal justice, and deviance and social control.
 Students pursuing careers in business may wish to take courses in the sociology of work, business and society, formal organizations, technology, and law.

 - MET EN 104 English Composition

 - Four credits in a Metropolitan College math course numbered MET MA 113 or higher

 - MET CS 101 Computers and Their Applications

 - Eight credits in the natural sciences (N)

 - Four credits in a 100- or 200-level MET EN literature course or MET HU 221